Analysis | Understanding the Facebook-Cambridge Analytica Story: QuickTake

 3. Then what’s the issue here?

 Facebook says Kogan “lied to us” by saying he was gathering the data for research purposes and violated the company’s policies by passing the data to Cambridge Analytica.
-(Kogan has said the app’s terms and conditions were written to allow commercial uses.)
+(Kogan says his app’s terms and conditions specifically allowed “commercial use.”)
 Facebook says that after it learned of the situation in 2015, it removed Kogan’s app and demanded that he “and all parties he had given data to” destroy the data.
-Facebook says it received assurances that the data was destroyed, though recent media reports say it wasn’t.
-Cambridge Analytica has maintained that it deleted all the data Kogan provided.
+Cambridge Analytica has maintained that it deleted all the data Kogan provided, but the New York Times reported that emails and documents suggest the firm “still possesses most or all of the trove.”
+Facebook is investigating whether that’s true, said its chief executive officer, Mark Zuckerberg.

 4. Why did Cambridge Analytica want the Facebook data?